 I love Karaoke.
 And it’s not because I’m some great singer.
 I just love to sing.
 And when it’s done in the privacy of your home in front of the people who know you best, it’s not as scary as you might think.

-Here’s how I do it:
+Here’s how I get people to sing:

-• I suggest that we play the song, just to see what it sounds like.
+I suggest that we play the song, just to see what it sounds like.

-• I volunteer to sing it.
+I volunteer to sing it for them.

-• I suggest that the whole group sing and that the person hold the mic far away from their mouth and sing quietly.
+I tell the person to hold the mic far away from their mouth and sing quietly, if they’d like to.
+No pressure.
+We’e happy to sing for them.

 Once you let go of those fears, anything is possible.
+In singing and in life.